 Start the day with a crunch with this coconut and nut based granola and goji berries.

-There is no end to the health benefits of the entire coconut fruit but coconut oil is probably the superstar, with a number of amazing properties.
+There is no end to the health benefits of the entire coconut fruit, but with a number of amazing properties, coconut oil is probably the superstar.
 It’s been linked to preventing liver and kidney diseases, strengthening the immune system, as well as maintaining cholesterol and blood sugar levels.
-It’s also important to add a tablespoon or two to your morning smoothie so that your body can absorb Vitamins D (found in soy milk and cereals), E (in Kiwi Fruit and almonds) and K (found in leafy greens such as spinach and kale), all fat soluble vitamins.
-(Learn about the difference between coconut oil and MCT oil).
-These recipes are a little bit of an indulgence of course but to add coconut oil to your diet you can just add a spoonful to your morning smoothie or use as an oil to cook with.
+It’s also important to add a tablespoon or two to your morning smoothie, so that your body can absorb vitamins D (found in soy milk and cereals), E (in Kiwi Fruit and almonds) and K (found in leafy greens such as spinach and kale).
+These recipes are a little bit of an indulgence, of course, but to incorporate coconut oil into your diet, simply add a spoonful to your morning smoothie or use as an oil to cook with.

 LCHF Coconut and Almond Donuts